-2.4 Plug-in Developer Interface
+Plug-in Developer Interface

-The WP plug-in has several entry points registered in the Dynamic module of Frama-C. All the entry points are documented in the Frama-C html documentation, in the "Wp API" page of the plug-in section.
+The WP plug-in has several entry points registered in the Dynamic module of Frama-C.

+Those entry points are however deprecated.
+Instead, a full featured OCaml API is now exported with the Wp plug-in.
+As documented in the Frama-C user manual, simply add the directive PLUGIN\DEPENDENCIES+=Wp to the Makefile of your plug-in.